Sinnombre/Miller---Insight-Challenge/README.md

 way less efficient.
 The problem is that if only one person records each friendship, it could transpire that B (and only B) records their friendship with both A and C. If A and C then interact, the only way they can know they share the mutual friend B is if they scan every client for potential matches.
+Anyway, if this becomes an issue maybe we can find another solution.

 From looking into the operation of Extra 1, it's pretty clear that most people